 American society is harmed in many ways by the abuse of alcohol and other drugs - decreased productivity, serious health problems, breakdown of the family structure, and strained social resources.
-Problems of illicit use and abuse of substances have a pervasive effect upon many segments of society - all socioeconomic groups, all age levels, and even the unborn.
-Education and learning are especially impaired by alcohol abuse and illicit drug use.
+Problems of illicit use and abuse

 The Board recognizes that education regarding alcohol and substance abuse is an appropriate and even necessary part of contemporary college life.
 Since the unauthorized use of controlled substances, in addition to the potential harmful effect it may have on students and employees, is contrary to state and federal law and regulation, it must be prohibited in any college activity, on or off the College campus.
 Although the conditions of alcohol and drug dependency may be considered disabilities or handicaps under state and federal law regulation and Board of Regents Policy, and employees and students will not be discriminated against because they have these disabilities, all students and employees are considered to be responsible for their actions and their conduct.

 These provisions shall apply to all colleges under the jurisdiction of the Board:

 - All colleges shall provide educational programs on the abuse of alcohol and other drugs and referral for assistance for students and employees who seek it.
-Colleges are encouraged to establish campus-wide committees to assist in development of these programs in response to particular campus needs and identification of referral resources in their respective service planning regions.
+Colleges are encouraged to establish campus-wide committees to assist in development of these programs in response to particular campus needs and identification of referral resources in their respective service planningregions.
 Any student or employee seeking assistance with a substance abuse problem should seek consultation from a college counselor or the Director of Personnel. - 2.
-This policy shall be published in all college catalogs, faculty and staff manuals, and other appropriate literature. - 3.
-Failure to comply with this policy will result in invocation of the appropriate disciplinary procedure and may result in separation from the college and referral to the appropriate authorities for prosecution. - 4.
+This policy shall be published in all college catalogs, faculty and staff manuals, and other appropriate literature. - Failure to comply with this policy will result in invocation of the appropriate disciplinary procedure and may result in separation from the college and referral to the appropriate authorities for prosecution. - 4.
 All colleges shall develop and enforce policies regarding the sale, distribution, possession, or consumption of alcoholic beverages on campus, subject to state and federal law. - 5.
 No student or employee shall knowingly possess, use, distribute, transmit, sell, or be under the influence of any controlled substance on the College campus or off the College campus at a college-sponsored activity, function, or event.
 Use or possession of a drug authorized by a medical prescription from a registered physician shall not be a violation of this provision. - 6.
 Consistent with Board policy, the consumption of alcoholic beverages on campus may only be authorized by the President.

-POLICY ON RACISM AND ACTS OF INTOLERANCE
+POLICY ON RACISM AND ACTS OF INTOLFRANCE